 How to make a DIY fitted window seat cushion.
 A comfy window seat is a perfect perch for people or pampered pets, like Humphrey.
 Now that the crafts stash has (finally) been semi-unpacked at the new house and the sewing machine liberated from moving box prison, the long awaited home décor DIYs, makeovers, and upcycles have begun.
-Our master bedroom has a window seat, plainly finished in the same paint as the walls.
+Our bedroom has a window seat, plainly finished in wall paint.
 Blah!
 Not comfy at all!
 Time to make Humphrey his long overdue custom fitted DIY window seat cushion for basking in comfort.

 Supplies and Materials

 This DIY window seat cushion is basically a giant version of one of our fitted boxed corner dog beds, sized to perfectly fit the built-in seating area in the window nook.
-It was made using foam (cut from a basic mattress, just like my dog bed insert hack), suitable fabric, coordinating thread, basic sewing supplies (including cutting tools and a sewing machine), and Velcro / hook and loop for the closure.
+It was made using foam cut from a basic mattress, just like my dog bed insert hack.
+Additional supplies include suitable fabric, coordinating thread, basic sewing supplies including cutting tools and a sewing machine (affiliate link), and a long strip of sew-in Velcro hook and loop tape for the closure.

 To make a similar DIY fitted window seat cushion, you will need: